navjeet-py/DSCoin/README.md

 1. JAVA 11

 ### Basic Details
-In this project, I built a cryptocurrency model, DSCoin.
+In this project, a cryptocurrency model called DSCoin was built.
 Every DSCoin has a unique serial number.
 Whenever person A wants to send a coin to person B, A makes contact with the moderator with the transaction details.
 Moderator verifies all the details and finalises the transaction.
 One can also mine coins and get rewarded for it.
 All kinds of security measures of a typical cryptocurrencies are followed.

 All the project details can be found in this pdf - [Project Details](https://github.com/navjeet-py/DSCoin/blob/main/Project%20Details.pdf).